A Tradition of Change: The History of Radford University

 Early in Covington’s presidency, the university undertook its first capital campaign, a three-year effort that exceeded its goal.
 It was followed by a second successful campaign, with a combined result of $71 million raised in just 10 years.
 In 1993, the Radford University Foundation had been capable of supporting 123 scholarships; by 2004, the number was 600.

 The institution continued the tradition of innovative partnerships and outreach.
 The Regional Clinical Simulation Center’s electromechanical patient simulators began providing safe hands-on experience to students from Radford, Jefferson College of Health Sciences and community college partners.
 The Appalachian Studies Program’s Appalachian Arts and Studies in the Schools initiative provided mentors for high school students identified by their teachers as college able but not necessarily college bound.
-Selu Conservancy, with its retreat center, observatory, 1930s farmhouse replica and conference and event center, became a resource for the campus and the community, which has evolved into a center for research, teaching and scholarship providing unique opportunities for students and faculty.
+Selu Conservancy, with its retreat center, observatory, 1930s farmhouse replica and conference and event center, became a resource for the campus and the community, evolving into a center for research, teaching and scholarship providing unique opportunities for students and faculty.

 Students and faculty collaborated on research in the laboratory, in the community and in far-flung sites, including the North Pole.
 A new College of Information Science and Technology opened.
 Construction included Cook Hall, the Waldron College of Health and Human Services and the Bonnie Hurlburt Student Center, and plans were laid for what would be one of the most technologically advanced arts venues in the southeast.

-The Gold and Silver LEED status for various renovated and new structures reflects the institution’s strides in environmental sustainability.
+Gold and Silver LEED status for various renovated and new structures reflects the institution’s strides in environmental sustainability.
 In 2009, Kyle signed the American College and University Presidents’ Climate Commitment.
 Through a network of initiatives, Radford is becoming a model of sustainability practices and policies and has been included among Princeton Review’s “Top Green Colleges in the Nation” since 2010.

 The institution’s academic status rose with the introduction of its first doctoral offering, the Doctor of Psychology program, which enrolled students in 2008.
 The Doctor of Nursing Practice program opened in 2010, and the next year students entered the new Doctor of Physical Therapy program.